 Laboratory techniques for Advanced Human Anatomy II.
 Corequisite: PAS 516.
-(GR)

-PAS 517: Physical Diagnosis I (3)
+PAS 517: Physical Diagnosis I

 Physical Diagnosis I is the first module of a dual semester course.
 It is presented in the spring semester of the first year of the PA program and is complemented in the following fall semester by PAS 520 Physical Diagnosis II.
 PAS 517 is comprised of a 3 hour per week class lecture.
 The overall course objective is for the student to learn to perform and document a complete physical examination.
 Students will be expected to integrate the knowledge learned in anatomy, physiology, pathology, microbiology, and pharmacology relevant to some of the most common medical problems.
 Using appropriate medical terminology, students will demonstrate their ability to describe their clinical findings and assessments in both verbal and written formats.
 Students must keep in mind that clinical competency encompasses many factors including a solid fund of medical knowledge, proficiency in clinical skills, appropriate attitudes, behaviors and critical thinking skills in their approach to the patient's medical concerns.
-Prerequisites: Minimum grade of C in PAS510, 511, 513, 514; Corequisites: PAS 515, 517L and 518.
-Offered Each Year (Spring).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+Corequisites: PAS 515, 517, 517L, 518

-PAS 517L: Physical Diagnosis I Laboratory (1)
+PAS 517L: Physical Diagnosis I Laboratory

 Physical Diagnosis I Lab is a 2 hour per week lab which allows for students to learn, practice, and demonstrate the ability to perform an organ specific physical examination as well as a comprehensive head to toe physical examination by completion of the semester.
 Each week of the laboratory experience covers a different organ system's appropriate physical examination.
 Corequisite: PAS 517.
-Offered Each Year (Spring).
-(GR)

-PAS 518: Pharmacology I (3)
+PAS 518: Pharmacology I

 This course is designed in sequence with the topics presented in Fundamentals of Clinical Medicine I and focuses on practical pharmacotherapeutics.
 Mechanisms of drug action, therapeutic uses, specific effects and toxicity, effects on organ systems, contraindications and drug interactions will be presented.
 Emphasis is placed on the most commonly used categories of drugs.
-Prerequisites: PAS510, 510L, 511, 513, 514, 516, 516L, 535; Corequisites: PAS 515, 517, 517L.
-Offered Each Year (Spring).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+Corequisites: PAS 515, 517, 517L.

-PAS 520: Physical Diagnosis II (2)
+PAS 520: Physical Diagnosis II

 This course is a 2 credit hour course (a continuation of Physical Diagnosis I) consisting of two hours of physical diagnosis lecture weekly.
 This course will provide opportunities for the student to apply the pertinent physical examination findings in response to focused historical data and specific patient complaints.
 The classroom lectures will prepare students to complete organ system specific and specialty specific cases in the laboratory setting.
-Successful completion of PAS 510, 511, 513, 514, 515, 516, 517, 518; Corequisites: PAS 519, 520L, 521, 531, 536, 538/L. Offered Each Year (Fall).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+Corequisites: PAS 519, 520L, 521, 531, 536, 538/L.

-PAS 520L: Physical Diagnosis II Laboratory (1)
+PAS 520L: Physical Diagnosis II Laboratory

 The physical diagnosis laboratory meets for 2 hours weekly.
 The psychomotor skills necessary for performance of the entire physical exam were obtained in Physical Diagnosis I Lab.
 In this semester students will be able to obtain a comprehensive and problem focused history, perform the appropriate physical examination, and document a patient encounter note for each organ system.
 Each student will also complete one lab on the female pelvic examination and one lab on the male genitourinary examination.
 Corequisite: PAS 520.
-Offered Each Year (Fall).
-(GR)

-PAS 521: Pharmacology II (3)
+PAS 521: Pharmacology II

 This course is a continuation of PAS 518, Pharmacology I and designed in sequence with Fundamentals of Clinical Medicine II.
-Prerequisite: Minimum grade of C in PAS 515, 517, and 518; Corequisites: PAS 519, 520, 520L, 536, and 538.
-Offered Each Year(Fall).
-(GR)
+Prerequisite: Successful completion of PAS 510, 511, 513, 514, 515, 516, 517, 518.
+Corequisites: PAS 519, 520, 520L, 536, and 538.

-PAS 522: The Cultural and Psychosocial Dynamics of Medicine (3)
+PAS 522: The Cultural and Psychosocial Dynamics of Medicine